Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

+\begin{remark} A transitive one-sided SFT (defined as above replacing $\ZZ$ by $\NN$) is a factor of the two-sided SFT with same transition matrix. \end{remark}

+In the following we consider for the base dynamics continuous transformations $T$ that are factors of transitive SFTs.
+Let us recall a classical family of such dynamics.

-A homeomorphism $T\colon K \to K$ of a metric space $K$ is called {\em transitive} there exists $x\in K$ such that the positive orbit of $x$ is dense in $K$.
-A {\em basic hyperbolic set} $K$ of a diffeomorphism $f$ of a manifold $M$ is a compact invariant set $K$ that is \begin{itemize} \item {\em transitive}, i.e. it contains a point $x$ whose positive orbit is dense in $K$, \item {\em hyperbolic}, i.e. there is a $Df$-invariant splitting $TM_{|M}=E^s \oplus E^u$ into continuous bundles such that for all nonzero vectors $u,v\in E^s,E^u$, the norms of the iterates $Df^n(u),Df^n(v)$ tend exponentially fast to $0$ and $+\infty$, respectively. \item {\em locally maximal}: there is an open set $U$ such that $K=\displaystyle{\bigcap_{n\in \ZZ}} f^nU$. \end{itemize} Let us call a homeomorphism $T\colon X\to X$ {\em basic hyperbolic} if it is topologically conjugate to the restriction of a diffeomorphism to a basic hyperbolic set.
-The full shift is an example.
+A {\em hyperbolic set} of a diffeomorphism $f$ of a manifold $M$ is a compact $f$-invariant set $K$ such that there is a $Df$-invariant splitting $TM_{|M}=E^s \oplus E^u$ into continuous bundles such that for all nonzero vectors $u,v\in E^s,E^u$, the norms of the iterates $Df^n(u),Df^{-n}(v)$ tend exponentially fast to $0$ and $+\infty$, respectively.
+That set $K$ is a {\em basic} hyperbolic set if moreover it is \begin{itemize} \item transitive, \item {\em locally maximal}: there is an open set $U$ such that $K=\displaystyle{\bigcap_{n\in \ZZ}} f^nU$. \end{itemize} The dynamics on a basic hyperbolic set is a factor of a transitive SFT~\cite[p.594, Proposition 18.7.7]{KH}.
+Fisher actually proved in \cite{F1,F2} that for any neighborhood $V$ of transitive hyperbolic set $K$, there exists a hyperbolic set $K\subset L\subset V$ such that the restriction $f_{|L}$ is a factor of a transitive SFT.

 We say that a linear cocycle has {\em simple Lyapunov spectrum} at a $T$-periodic point $x$ if the eigenvalues (counted with multiplicity) of the first return linear map on the fiber $V_x$ have pairwise distinct moduli.

-\begin{theorem} Let $V$ be a smooth bundle with an infinite compact base $X$, and let $T\colon X\to X$ be a basic hyperbolic homeomorphism (e.g. a full shift).
+\begin{theorem} Let $T\colon X\to X$ be a (not necessarily invertible) factor of a transitive SFT with $X$ infinite and let $V$ be a smooth bundle over $X$.
 For all $r\geq 0$, there is an open and dense subset $\cO\subset LC^r_{V,T}$ of linear cocycles of class $C^r$ that have simple Lyapunov spectrum at some $T$-periodic point. \end{theorem}

 That is, for any $\cA\in \cO$, there is a periodic point $x\in X$ along which the first return linear map has eigenvalues with pairwise distinct moduli.
-Such result is folklore for basic hyperbolic sets of diffeomorphisms (see \cref{f.simplespectrumdiffeos}) thanks to the non-elementary Sternberg linearization theorem.
-This linearization result does not exist for linear cocycles.
-We will call rotation numbers to our rescue.
+Such a result is folklore for basic hyperbolic sets of diffeomorphisms (see \cref{f.simplespectrumdiffeos}) thanks to the non-elementary Sternberg linearization theorem.
+That tool does not exist for linear cocycles.
+As said in \cite{BV}, some rotation theory is needed.
+We explain it in \cref{s.rotmorphism.modelock,s.varyingbundles}.